NatalyCoding/MemoryGame/README.md

 # MemoryGame
-Simple game built with HTMLS, CSS and vanilla JavaScript
+A simple game built with HTML, CSS and vanilla JavaScript